 Drive from Kathmandu to Syabrubesi (Alt.
 1467m/4813ft).
 145 km northwest of Kathmandu.
 Driving 6:30 hours.

-After breakfast, you start trekking crossing bridge and climb to the village of Old Syabrubeshi.
+After breakfast, you start trekking crossing the bridge, and climbing to the village of Old Syabrubeshi.
 Visit monastery is in a small stone building at the end of the village.
 Afterward, you follow the stone paved trail to cross over Langtang Khola by the bridge.
 Continue walking along the stream to a junction.
 The right trail goes to Thulo Syabru but you follow the straight one.
 You have a couple of climbs and descent through the forest.
-In the forest, you may see varieties of birds and wildlife including wild boars, langur monkeys, red pandas and black bears.
+In the forest, you may see varieties of birds and wildlife including wild boars, langur monkeys, red pandas, and black bears.
 The trek becomes pleasant crossing side stream up to Doman.
 The trail then makes a steep climb over a rocky ridge and arrives at Bamboo.
-Leaving Bamboo the trail crosses the Dangdung Khola then climbs to a suspension bridge over Langtang Khola.
+Leaving Bamboo the trail crosses the Dangdung Khola and then climbs to a suspension bridge over Langtang Khola.
 On the north bank of the Langtang Khola, the route climbs alongside a series of the waterfall.
 The climbing continues until you reach Changtang popularly known as Lama Hotel.
 Overnight at a mountain lodge.

 Early morning our guide takes you hiking to Kyanjin Ri nearby Kyanjin Gompa.
 For this excursion, you follow the path east towards Langshisha Karaka.
 The path passes stone Goths at Yala Kharka before climbing.
-After 3 hours of climb up, you will reach the top marked by the prayer flags.
+After 3 hours of climbing up, you will reach the top marked by the prayer flags.
 From here you can enjoy spectacular panoramic views of the whole Langtang Himalayan range includes Langtang Lirung (7,244m), Langshisa Ri (6,810 m.), Gyanghempo (6,888 m.), Ganjala peak and more.
 Then you trek down Kyanjin Gompa.
 Overnight at a mountain lodge.

 After breakfast leaving Kyanjin Gompa you retrace your footsteps to Langtang village then to Lama Hotel passing through the forest and crossing the streams.
 Today the trail goes all the way down Lama Hotel.
 Overnight at a mountain lodge.

 Today as well your journey is on all the way down to Syabrubesi following the path which you caught earlier day.
 Upon arrival at Syabrubesi, your trekking ends.
-Stretch your sore legs and have rest at the lodge.
+Stretch your sore legs and have a rest at the lodge.
 Most trekkers make celebration with their trekking crews in the evening on their own way.
 Overnight at a mountain lodge.

 After breakfast, you catch a bus drive to Kathmandu.
 You will reach Kathmandu in the afternoon.
 The rest of the day at leisure/ you can do some last minute souvenirs shopping for your family and friends.
-Evening you will be offered farewell dinner with Nepali cuisines and cultural dances at typical Nepali Restaurant.
+Evening you will be offered farewell dinner with Nepali cuisines and cultural dances at a typical Nepali Restaurant.

 The trip concludes today.
 Our tour officer will drop you at Kathmandu International Airport for your flight departure from Nepal.